keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 - New gadget: Jukebox (level 30 required): Choose your music ingame
 - Bot Builder is now a gadget unlocked at level 20

-# Gameplay
+# General gameplay changes:

 - Paralysis, Freeze and Sleep status now prevents dodging attacks
-- New Team Builder menu: plan your team with items and synergies
-- Rune Protect status no longer prevents special damage
+- Rune Protect status no longer prevents special damage, but clear existing negative status when received
-- When receiving Rune Protect status, all negative status alterations are cleared
 - When the number of alive players is odd, one player now fight a copy of an opponent.
 This copy (the "ghost") does not take round damage if losing.
 - Players can no longer push another player during minigame phase if he is in its bubble